-- 1. Shutdown the RAID controller using the "Shutdown Controller" function in proRAID Manager GUI. - 2.
-After RAID controller is shutdown, power off the switches of the 2 Power Supply Fan Modules.
+- 1. Shutdown the RAID controller by turning off the Main Switch. - 2.
+When RAID Subsystem is already shutdown, power off the switches of the 2 Power Supply Fan Modules.
 Then disconnect the power cables. - 3.
-Disconnect any Fibre cable from the controller module, and then remove the Controller Module from the slot. - 4.
+Disconnect any SAS cable from the controller module, and then remove the Controller Module from the slot. - 4.
 Remove the memory module from the RAM socket of the RAID controller by pressing the ejector clips until the memory module pops out of the socket. - 5.
 Align the new memory module into the socket.
 Make sure the notch is aligned with the key on the socket itself.
 With the ejector clips in open position, press down the memory module into the socket until it sinks into place.
 The ejector clips will automatically close to lock the memory module. - 6.
 Reinsert the Controller Module. - 7.
-If the RAID subsystem has dual (redundant) RAID controllers, repeat Steps 3 to 6 to replace/upgrade the memory of the other Controller Module. - 8.
-Reconnect the Fibre cable(s) to the Controller Module(s).
-Reconnect the power cables and power on the 2 switches of the Power Supply Fan Modules.
+If the RAID Subsystem has dual (redundant) RAID controllers, repeat Steps 3 to 6 to replace/upgrade the memory of the other Controller Module. - 8.
+Reconnect the SAS cable(s) to the Controller Module(s).
+Reconnect the power cables and power on the 2 switches of the Power Supply Fan Modules. - 9.
+Turn on the Main Switch of the RAID Subsystem.